Kade Dykes: Background

 Kade Dykes is the son of former Cronulla player, Adam Dykes and grandson of John Dykes who also played for Cronulla.

 Career

 2022

 Dykes made his first grade debut for Cronulla against fierce rivals St. George Illawarra in round 21 of the 2022 NRL season.

+2025

+In April of the 2025 season, Dykes was ruled out for the rest of the playing season after he ruptured his patellar tendon playing in NSW cup.
+On 5 August, the Bulldogs announced that they had signed Dykes for the 2026 season.